History

 Our mission at the Mill Mountain Zoo is to promote an appreciation and understanding of wildlife and habitat preservation through the use of quality exhibits and educational programs, and to work in cooperation with other animal conservation programs.
 Our facility advances three core beliefs: excellence in the implementation of the highest standards of animal care, conservation management of endangered species, and fostering science education through its animal collection.
 While a recreational attraction, the zoo strives to provide an enjoyable experience for visitors within the context of an educational organization dedicated to the natural sciences and management of captive animal species.

 Our goal is to introduce new generations to their native wildlife and educate them that conservation starts right here at home.
-However, we still plan to continue forward with maintaining Snow leopards and other Asian species so that we can educate our patrons about the threats posed to endangered, threatened, and vulnerable species that inhabit mountain ranges far away as well.
+However, we still plan to continue forward with maintaining Snow Leopards and other Asian species so that we can educate our patrons about the threats posed to endangered, threatened, and vulnerable species that inhabit mountain ranges far away as well.
 As a result, we are adding new exhibits and renovating existing structures to expand our animal collection and advance our educational programming while better serving our visitors.

 Today, the Mill Mountain Zoo is the only major non-profit wildlife attraction on the entire 469-mile span of Blue Ridge Parkway, and enjoys continued success thanks to the support of the community, philanthropic organizations, and private donors.